Tomas-Ka/green-web-template/_notes/your-first-note.md

 Since the Web is all about HTML, you can always use plain HTML if you want, like this: <a class="internal-link" href="/cats.html">This is a link to the note about cats with HTML</a>.
 Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).

 Of course, you can also link to external websites, like this: [this is a link to Wikipedia](https://wikipedia.org/).
 Again, you can use plain HTML if you prefer.
-Footnotes are also supported and will be treated like internal links.[^1] You can point to other notes in your footnotes.[^2]
+Footnotes are also supported and will be treated like internal links.[^1] You can point to other notes in your footnotes.[^2] test

 [^1]: This is a footnote.
 For more information about using footnotes, check out the [Markdown Guide](https://www.markdownguide.org/extended-syntax/#footnotes).
 [^2]: This is another footnote that links to the note about [[cats]].
 You may also point to [[notes that do not exist]] if you wish.